What will your legacy be?

 Which financial transfers are exempt from Inheritance Tax?

-- Up to £3000 each year as a single gift or a number of gifts 1
+- Annual exemption - Up to £3000 each year as either a single gift or a number of gifts (if you don’t use the full allowance in one year you can carry over the remainder to the next)

 Help & information